Why Training More Often Isn’t Always Better?

 Mental Burnout: The Psychological Cost of Overtraining

-Training is also a mental process, as pushing too hard will often cause training to become boring and lose its focus.
-Your mind starts to view workout time as a chore, and even your favourite songs won't make it bearable when you have hit mental burnout.
-The negative effects that overtraining will have also extend to an increase in the production of the stress hormone Cortisol.
+Training is also a mental process.
+Pushing too hard will often cause training to become boring and lose its focus.
+Your mind starts to view workout time as a chore, and even your favourite songs won't make it bearable when you've hit mental burnout.
+The negative effects of overtraining also extend to an increase in the production of the stress hormone Cortisol.

 Also Read: Why Are Whey Pricing Increasing Around The Globe?